jajcayn/pygpso/README.md

     * the plan is to solve saving of the surrogate object and its state, then it will be easy to resume the optimisation from the saved state

 ## Final notes
-When you encounter a bug, or have any idea for an improvement, please open an issue and / or contact me.
+When you encounter a bug or have any idea for an improvement, please open an issue and/or contact me.

 When using this package in publications, please cite the original Jonathan's paper as
 ```bibtex